sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note3.svg'</img>

 As we have seen, *Pitch* blocks are used inside the *Note value* blocks.
+The *Pitch* block specifies a pitch name and pitch octave that in combination determine the frequency at which a note is played.

 You can plug different values into the *Pitch* block name and octave slots.
 Some examples are shown above.
 Starting from the top, the pitch name block is specified using a *Solfege* block (`Sol` in `Octave 6`);
-the pitch name is specified using a *Pitch-name* block (`B flat` in `Octave 4`); the pitch name is specified using a *Number* block (`440` Hertz).
-The octave is ignored when the frequency is assigned.
+the pitch name is specified using a *Ppppppitch-name* block (`B flat` in `Octave 4`); the pitch name is specified using a *Number* block (`440` Hertz).

-Note that the pitch name can also be specified using a *Text* block.

 The octave is specified using a number block and is restricted to whole numbers.
 In the case where the pitch name is specified by frequency, the octave is ignored.

+Note that the pitch name can also be specified using a *Text* block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note4.svg'</img>